earlsioson/dotfiles/README.md

 > The configuration follows modern Neovim 0.11+ idioms with proper lazy loading, uses `vim.uv` for async operations, and centralizes settings for maintainability.

 ### Keymaps
-All Neovim keymaps are centralized in `.config/nvim/lua/es/keymaps.lua`.
+Most Neovim keymaps are centralized in `.config/nvim/lua/es/keymaps.lua`.
 Buffer-local keymaps (like gitsigns) are defined in keymaps.lua as exported functions and called from plugin on_attach callbacks.
 Shared vim/neovim keymaps live in `.vim/common.vim`.
 Leader key is `<Space>`.

 The keymap system follows a consistent namespace that mirrors the Neovim API:
 - **`<Leader>l*`** = LSP operations (mirrors `vim.lsp.buf.*` API)